 The main risk of crypto trading is the lack of financial standards and protection.
 Cryptocurrencies hackings are all too common, and there is increasing risk of market manipulation by big-money backers such as Elon Musk.

-There is also immense volatility in crypto trading, which means that investors have to learn to hold their nerve.
+There is also immense volatility in crypto trading, which means that traders have to learn to hold their nerve.
 It is not uncommon to see 10% 20% price fluctuations in a 24-hour window.
 A combination of digital reporting, technical innovation, and social media means that cryptocurrency requires a very different trading mindset compared to conventional investing.

 Best cryptocurrency stocks summed up

-- There are several ways to access the crypto sector without actually buying or mining crypto coins directly
+- There are ways to access the crypto sector without actually buying or mining crypto coins directly

 - Cryptocurrency shares are closely linked to the performance of the cryptocurrency market